cs50/labs/whodunit/README.md

 {% next %}

-## Q & A
+## Q&A

 Go ahead and pull up the URLs to which `BITMAPFILEHEADER` and `BITMAPINFOHEADER` are attributed, per the comments in `bmp.h`.
 Rather than hold your hand further on a stroll through `copy.c`, we're instead going to ask you some questions and let you teach yourself how the code therein works.

 Open up `questions.md` and replace every `TODO` therein with your answer to the question above it.
 That file happens to be written in Markdown, a lightweight format for text files that makes it easy to stylize text.
 For instance, we've prefixed each question with `##` so that, when viewed on GitHub, it renders in a larger, bold font.
 And we've surrounded code-related keywords with backticks so that they render on GitHub in a monospaced (i.e., code-like) font.

-No need to write your answers in Markdown; plaintext suffices.
-But if you'd like to format your answers somehow, see [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/) for a tutorial.
+No need to write your answers in Markdown; plain text suffices.
+But if you'd like to format your answers somehow, see [this tutorial](https://guides.github.com/features/mastering-markdown/).

 {% next %}